florent37/Carpaccio/README.md

 With Carpaccio, your views became smarter, instead of calling functions on views, now your views can call functions !
 You no longer need to extend a view to set a custom behavior

-Carpaccio also come with a mapping
+Carpaccio also come with a beautiful mapping engine !

 #Usage